Beef and Guinness Stew with Cabbage

 Ingredients

-- 2 pounds beef stew meat, chopped into 1 ½ inch pieces
+- 2 pounds beef stew meat chopped into 1 ½ inch pieces

-- 2 carrots, peeled & sliced
+- 2 carrots peeled and sliced

-- ¼ green cabbage head, chopped
+- ¼ green cabbage head chopped

 - 4 cups beef broth

-- 1 cup Guinness beer, or other dry stout
+- 1 cup Guinness beer or other dry stout

 - 1 tbsp Worcestershire sauce